-California school district re-opens investigation into video of students making Nazi salute - Jewish Telegraphic Agency
+Southern California school district reopens investigation into video of students making Nazi salute - Jewish Telegraphic Agency

 The incident, which took place last year, involved 10 members of the boys’ water polo team, the Daily Beast first reported.
 The video was posted to Instagram by one of the athletes.

-Part of the new information includes new videos of additional instances of students making Nazi gestures and marching with a German flag and displaying a Confederate flag, the local ABC affiliate KACB reported.
+Part of the new information includes new videos of additional instances of students making Nazi gestures and marching with a German flag, and displaying a Confederate flag, the local ABC affiliate KABC reported.
 Two of the videos are from last year and one from three years ago.

-The statement noted that when Pacifica High School administrators first learned of the initial video in March, four months after the incident occurred, its investigation led to “disparate accounts and lacked details that have since emerged.”
+The statement noted that when Pacifica High administrators first learned of the initial video in March, four months after the incident occurred, its investigation led to “disparate accounts and lacked details that have since emerged.”
 It acknowledged that school administrators addressed the situation with the students shown in the video and their families but did not involve the larger school or district community in addressing the issue.

-The Pacifica High School administration “realizes it did not respond to the incident with the gravity it deserved,” according to the statement.
+The Pacifica High administration “realizes it did not respond to the incident with the gravity it deserved,” according to the statement.

-The school district said that its plans for action include forming a Human Relations Taskforce to address school-based hate and bias and provide recommendations to the district and working with community partners to implement anti-bias campaigns at school campuses.
+The school district said that its plans for action include forming a human relations task force to address school-based hate and bias, as well as provide recommendations to the district, and working with community partners to implement anti-bias campaigns on school campuses.
 The Anti-Defamation League and The Simon Wiesenthal Center Museum of Tolerance will be among those partners.

 “Rest assured that any students engaging in hate speech or activities will face disciplinary action in accordance with California Education Code.
 We deeply apologize for the pain this has caused our community and the national community at large,” the statement also said, calling the incident “a crisis for our community.”

-Dozens of angry parents and teachers attended a regularly scheduled school district board meeting Tuesday, calling for clarifications on the incident and the response to it.
+Dozens of angry parents and teachers at a regularly scheduled school district board meeting on Tuesday called for clarifications on the incident and the response.